SummerpanKing/RTM/README.md

 # RTM
-Codes for unsubmitted paper "Render Then Match", full code will be released upon the acceptance of the paper.
+Codes for submitted paper "Render Then Match", full code and dataset will be released upon the acceptance of the paper.